 where the normalized basis wavefunctions are given by (compare with Eq. (\ref{Eq:standardBasis})):

-Note that the ground state wavefunction in Eq. (\ref{Eq:fullPsi(N)}) is {\em not} a simple product of ground state wavefunctions of the single-mode Hamiltonians $\hat{H}_{\bf k}$, as in Eq. (\ref{Eq:ProductPsik}), and that, even though the $\hat{H}_{\bf k}$'s may seem to be decoupled, the presence of all the $n_i$'s in the number of condensed bosons $\big[N-2\sum_{i=1}^Mn_i\big]$ acts like an implicit and rather nontrivial coupling between all these Hamiltonians.
-Note also that the summations over the $n_i$'s in Eq. (\ref{Eq:fullPsi(N)}) extend from $0$ to a value $n_{i,max}$, emphasizing the constraint that the number of bosons in the ${\bf k}=0$ state in each of the basis wavefunctions has to be greater or equal to zero, {\em i.e.} $\sum_{i=1}^Mn_i\leq N/2$ (see Eq. (\ref{Eq:constraintCn})).
+Note that the ground state wavefunction in Eq. (\ref{Eq:fullPsi(N)}) is {\em not} a simple product of ground state wavefunctions of the single-mode Hamiltonians $\hat{H}_{\bf k}$, as in Eq. (\ref{Eq:ProductPsik}), and that, even though the $\hat{H}_{\bf k}$'s may seem to be decoupled, the presence of all the $n_i$'s in the number of condensed bosons $\big(N-2\sum_{i=1}^Mn_i\big)$ acts like an implicit and rather nontrivial coupling between all these single-mode Hamiltonians.
+Note also that the summations over the $n_i$'s in Eq. (\ref{Eq:fullPsi(N)}) extend from $0$ to a value $n_{i,max}$, emphasizing the constraint that the number of bosons in the ${\bf k}=0$ state in each of the basis wavefunctions has to be greater than or equal to zero, {\em i.e.} $\sum_{i=1}^Mn_i\leq N/2$ (see Eq. (\ref{Eq:constraintCn})).
 A possible (but, by no means, unique) choice for the values $n_{i,max}$ is given by:

 It can be verified that the above parametrization of the $n_{i,max}$'s exhausts all possible states compatible with the constraint (\ref{Eq:constraintCn}).
-In what follows, however, we will not find it important to keep track of the constraints (\ref{Eq:constraints_nmax}), and in the evaluation of physical expectation values we shall for simplicity extend the summations to infinity, as it is done in the standard Bogoliubov theory of Eq. (\ref{Eq:fullPsi(N)0}).
+In what follows, however, we shall place ourselves in the thermodynamic limit $N\to \infty$ where it can be shown that it is not important to keep track of the constraints (\ref{Eq:constraints_nmax}), and in the evaluation of physical expectation values we shall for simplicity extend the summations to infinity, as is done in the standard Bogoliubov theory of Eq. (\ref{Eq:fullPsi(N)0}).
 However, we shall find it essential to keep track of the number of bosons in the ${\bf k}=0$ state, as this significantly modifies some important results of the standard Bogoliubov approach, changing the nature of the excitation sprectrum from a gapless one to one which has a finite energy gap as $k\to 0$.